 And with all of these people, we all internally acknowledge them as our country’s heroes, without continually referring to them as “heroes”.
 We don’t toss that word around lightly, and when it’s appropriate, we all just know it’s appropriate.
 It barely even needs to be said.
 Gord Downie’s days are sadly numbered and when he passes, he will enter our national folklore as a figure who, for the last few months and especially on Saturday night, made Canadians temporarily unite in a bittersweet celebration tinged with grief (or grief tinged with celebration).
 It was a national moment of recognition for a man who, whether you like his music or are indifferent, is NOT a polarizing figure.
 It doesn’t matter what your politics or social beliefs were on Saturday night; if you were a Canadian, you could freely celebrate/grieve without anybody telling you the occasion didn’t deserve your celebration/grief, because nobody would and because nobody would feel the need to.
-It’s a rare figure in Canadian life who can inspire that.
+It’s a rare figure in Canadian life — or, I submit, in life anywhere — who can inspire that.
 And yet Gord Downie has.

 Rightly or wrongly, perhaps that’s a part of what being a “Canadian hero”, or just “Canadian”, means: you don’t need to have been the “winner”, you just need to have been willing to give it all, right to the end.
 I, for one, would say “rightly”.